AmbiqAI/neuralSPOT/neuralspot/ns-audio/README.md

 ```

 ## Audio Inter-process Communication (IPC)
 Capturing audio is an asynchronous task, partially handled by hardware peripherals.
-AI features which sample audio need a way to run in parallel with the capturing process - NeuralSPOT Audio leverages NeuralSPOT IPC to enable a few ways of doing this:
+AI features which sample audio need a way to run in parallel with the capturing process - neuralSPOT Audio leverages neuralSPOT IPC to enable a few ways of doing this:
 1. **Callback-based**: Invokes an IRQ-context callback defined by the application developer.
 The developer is responsible for buffer management.
 2. **Ringbuffer-based**: adds a ping-ponging ringbuffer allowing the application to run while the next audio buffer is acquired.
 It builds on the callback approach, preserving flexibility.